The internet as we know it had begun

 Through his 'vague but exciting' Information Management: A Proposal, Tim Berners-Lee outlined the principal concepts and defined important terms behind the web.
 The document described a project called "WorldWideWeb" in which a "web" of "hypertext documents" could be viewed by “browsers”.

 By the end of 1990, Tim Berners-Lee had the first Web server and browser up and running at CERN and had started working on the code for his Web server.
 He released his WWW software in March 1991, where the software became available to colleagues using CERN computers.
-A few months later, in August 1991, he announced “The WorldWideWeb (WWW) project aims to allow links to be made to any information anywhere” and asked for collaborators to help spread the web to other areas.
+A few months later, in August 1991, he announced the WorldWideWeb (WWW) project which aimed ”to allow links to be made to any information anywhere” and asked for collaborators to help spread the web to other areas.
 Interest in the project spread around the world and the internet as we know it had begun.